fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuer-solution.rst

 When User authentication is required, this component MUST authenticate Users:

    - For PID issuance, via national Digital Identity Providers using OIDC or SAML2.
-   - For (Q)EAA issuance, requesting, obtaining and validating PIDs from User Wallet Instances using `OpenID4VP`_ in accordance with Section :ref:`credential-presentation:PID/(Q)EAA Presentation`.
+   - For (Q)EAA issuance, requesting, obtaining and validating PIDs from User Wallet Instances using `OpenID4VP`_ in accordance with Section :ref:`credential-presentation:Digital Credential Presentation`.

 API Interface
 ^^^^^^^^^^^^^